davidcarmel92/bucket-list/README.md

 You can visit the source code for this project on Github [here](https://github.com/davidcarmel92/bucket-list).

 You can visit the working site hosted by Heroku [here](https://bucket-list-mern.herokuapp.com).
+App will take about 10 seconds to log in due to using free Heroku account.
+Use guest account listed below to log in without having to register.

 ## Use the app